-Designed for children ages 60-72 months, this easy-to-use, comprehensive curriculum is FREE for immediate family and in-home use.
+Designed for children 5 years in age, this easy-to-use, comprehensive curriculum is FREE for immediate family, in-home use.
 Use as a transitional kindergarten or kindergarten curriculum according to your state's requirements.
 If you intend to use the curriculum in a preschool, church, or daycare setting, please refer to the Complete 5 Year Curriculum.

 Each Online Lesson Plan includes: